AndrewDongminYoo/dart-pre-commit-hooks/README.md

       rev: main
       hooks:
         - id: dart-format
-        # id: flutter-analyze is also available.
-It executes flutter analyze.
+        # id: dart-analyze is also available.
+It executes dart analyze.
     ```

     (Optional) Run `pre-commit autoupdate` for using the latest version (commit SHA) of this repo.